talrme/pink-pony-club-medley/README.md

 ### Tips

 - **Songs start expanded**: By default, all songs show their lyrics when you load the page
-- **Auto-close mode**: When enabled, clicking a song doesn't collapse other open songs - useful for comparing lyrics
+- **Auto-close mode**: When disabled (default), clicking a song doesn't collapse other open songs - useful for comparing lyrics
 - **Locked songs**: Use long-press to keep multiple songs open even in auto-close mode
 - **Reordering**: Disabled by default to avoid accidental touches - enable in Settings when needed
-- **Auto-scroll**: Perfect for hands-free reading - adjustable speed from 1-10
+- **Auto-scroll speeds**: Calibrated for comfortable reading at all levels (1-10), with device-specific adjustments
+  - Level 1: Very slow (1.6 pps on desktop, 2.4 on tablet, 3.2 on phone)
+  - Level 5: Moderate (7.9 pps on desktop, 11.8 on tablet, 15.8 on phone)
+  - Level 10: Fast (15.8 pps on desktop, 23.6 on tablet, 31.5 on phone)
 - **Sticky chords**: The chord transposer stays at the top when you scroll, so you can always see the chords
 - **Settings in URL**: All your settings are automatically saved in the URL, so bookmarks preserve your preferences
+- **Advanced settings**: Power-user options are hidden in an expandable section to keep the main UI clean
 - **Add to Home Screen**: Save as "Medlies" app on iOS/Android with custom 🎸 icon for quick access

 ## Mobile App Installation